What is the Hidden Curriculum?

-So, here’s a few scholarly definitions of the ‘hidden curriculum’:
+So, here’s a few scholarly definitions of the ‘hidden curriculum’ (HC):

 - Boostrom (2010, p.
-440) argues that the hidden curriculum “refers to student learning that is not described by curriculum planners or teachers as an explicit aim of instruction even though it results from deliberate practices and organizational structures.”
+440) argues that the HC “refers to student learning that is not described by curriculum planners or teachers as an explicit aim of instruction even though it results from deliberate practices and organizational structures.”

 - Kentli (2009, p.
-88) surveys different approaches to the hidden curriculum, and argues that each definition shares the common belief that the hidden curriculum is “the elements of socialization that take place in school (including) norms, values and belief systems.”
+88) surveys different approaches to the HC, and argues that each definition shares the common belief that the HC is “the elements of socialization that take place in school (including) norms, values and belief systems.”

 procedures, and norms that exist in the educational setting”